clojurebridge-minneapolis/track1-chatter/track1-web.md

 By keeping track of changes, git makes it easy to go back to an earlier point.
 It's a safety net.
 By itself, it won't do much if our hard drive suddenly dies.
 But git allows you to have repositories on other computers.
 If your computer dies, your code lives on.
-Github is a company hosting source code, free if you don't mind that other people can see your code.
-As a safety measure, we're going to put our code on Github.
+GitHub is a company hosting source code, free if you don't mind that other people can see your code.
+As a safety measure, we're going to put our code on GitHub.

 Log into [https://github.com](https://github.com) and click, "create repository" (the "+" sign on the top menu).
 Name it "chatter".
 That will open a page for your new repository.
-We want to push an existing repository, so (be sure to use the url that Github gives you instead of mine!) :
+We want to push an existing repository, so (be sure to use the url that GitHub gives you instead of mine!) :

 <div class= "console"><pre>